paperclip-ui/legacy-paperclip/README.md

 #### Goals

-- Shorten the gap between design 👉🏻 code by bringing more design tooling into web development.
+- Quicker feedback loop between writing code & seeing UI, thus helping you code faster.
 - Provide safety around building user interfaces, especially for large projects.
 This is helped with type safety, and visual regression tooling.
 - Have a platform & language agnostic approach for building user interfaces.